10 New York City Restaurants to Check Out

 #1 Kellari Taverna- 19 W 44th Street

 We stumbled upon Kellari Taverna, a posh restaurant serving killer Greek and Mediterranean dishes, late one evening.
-Since we had already eaten dinner, we decided to have an appetizer and drinks here.
-We seated ourselves at the bar and chit-chatted with the friendly bartender.
-We nibbled on Croketes (zucchini fritters with feta sauce) and Patates (lemon roasted potatoes with paprika and Parmesan) as we sipped our tasty champagne and beer.
-Both of the dishes were finger-licking good!
+Since we had already eaten dinner, we opted to just have an appetizer and drinks here.
+The bar looked like a great place to sit and while we were waiting on the appetizer, we chit-chatted with the friendly bartender.
+Both Kellari’s Croketes (zucchini fritters with feta sauce) and Patates (lemon roasted potatoes with paprika and Parmesan) were delicious and tasted so good as we sipped our champagne and beer.
 Check out Kellari Taverna’s incredible 350+ bottled wine selection and pre/post theatre menus.

 #2 Gaby Restaurant- 44 W 45th Street (Sofitel Hotel)

 Gaby Restaurant has an upscale and fancy look to it, but a warm and relaxed atmosphere.
 Their staff will meet your every need while you delight in a wonderful dining experience.
 On our visit, Blake and I dined at Gaby Restaurant.
 It was the last day of NYC Restaurant Week so he chose one of their 3-course meals, beginning with the Asparagus Salad (roast shallot Vinaigrette).
-For dinner he picked the Cold Water Maine Lobster Tail, which he raved about all night.
-Blake loved the slab bacon and leek fondue that was paired with his lobster.
+For dinner, Blake picked the Cold Water Maine Lobster Tail, which he raved about all night.
+He loved the slab bacon and leek fondue that was paired with the lobster.

 #3 5 Napkin Burger-630 9th Avenue